Plaster of Paris and Joint Compound are two common materials used by homeowners for patching up holes and cracks in walls.

 If you want to add texture to your walls, then Plaster of Paris is the perfect material.

-To use it for texture, mix the plaster with water to form a paste.
+Mix the plaster with water to form a paste to use for texture.
 Then, apply the paste to the wall using a putty knife or trowel.

 Once it dries, sand the surface smoothly with sandpaper and then paint over it with your color choice.